ucsd-cse120-fa23/nachos_fa23_Peika44_aaron8004963_averi-u/nachos/proj2/README.md

 Contributions
 [Peike Xu]: Mainly focused on implementation of Rendezvous function.
 Creating multiple tests for p5 and p2 questions.
 Colaborate on debugging other parts.
 [Averi Yu]: I worked mainly on part 2 of this project and helped debug others.
 I worked on UserKernal and UserProcess classes with functions UserKernal.initialize(), UserProcess.readVirtualMemory, etc. I debugged them with the given tests and Gradescope, further adding tests.
-[Arron Li ]: Implements p2(Condition2)&p3(KThread), writting tests for p1-4.Colaborate on debugging other parts.
+[Arron Li ]: Implements part3 of this project and Colaborate on debugging other parts.
+Mainly modified the handle exit, halt, join and exec.
 (random order)